fare/asdf/README.md

     * plenty of ideas for how to further improve ASDF.

-Last updated Monday, September 12th, 2016.
+Last updated Sunday, October 2nd, 2016.